SerStableLad/StableRisk-V1/PRD.md

 - **Peg Stability:**
   - Detect depeg if price deviates >4% from peg
   - Fast recovery defined as recovery within 12 hours
   - If no recovery within 1 month, stablecoin marked as depegged and score set to 0
+  - **Fixed mathematical consistency** in deviation calculations (avg vs max)

 ---